Sitecore-Hackathon/2020-Sitecore-Daredevil-and-Sitecore-Superman/README.md

 **Category:** Sitecore Hackathon Website

 The purpose of this model was to give more functionality to the Sitecore Hackathon page.
 It has been a while since it has been updated.
 I chose to add a filter and break down the elements more using Sitecore.
-So it will be easier to add particpants.
+So it will be easier to add participants.
 New and returing.

 ## Pre-requisites
 Sitecore 9.3